Nietzsche's Letters | 1888This page in German© The Nietzsche Channel

 Helen Zimmern

 1. Helen Zimmern (1846-1934): English writer, and translator.
 They first met in Bayreuth in 1876, and became better acquainted in Sils-Maria.
-Nietzsche wanted Zimmern to translate Götzen-Dämmerung (Twilight of the Idols), and Ecce Homo.
+Nietzsche wanted Zimmern to translate Götzen-Dämmerung (Twilight of the Idols), and Ecce Homo (Ecce Homo).
 Although that never happened, Zimmern would go on to translate Jenseits von Gut und Böse (Beyond Good and Evil) for Oscar Levy's edition of Nietzsche.
 See the anonymous "Nietzsche Erinnerungen."
 In: Frankfurter Generalanzeiger.
 Nov.
 16, 1926; "Memories of Nietzsche."
 In: The Living Age, 331 (Nov.
 1926), 272 (reprinted above).

 2. Der Fall Wagner (The Case of Wagner).

 3. Heinrich Köselitz's anonymous review of Der Fall Wagner (The Case of Wagner).
-See Anonymous, "Nietzsche-Wagner."
+See A[nonymous]., "Nietzsche-Wagner."
 In: Der Kunstwart.
 2. Jahrg.
-2. Heft.
+4. Stück.
 November 1888, 52-56.

-Nietzsche's Letters | 1888© The Nietzsche Channel
+Nietzsche's Letters | 1888This page in German© The Nietzsche Channel

 Not to be reproduced without permission.
 All content © The Nietzsche Channel.